 Key player in reversing childhood obesity

-Daniels began early in his career with a passion to help children and families adopt healthier lifestyle changes and established a cholesterol and hypertension clinic in Cincinnati with a group of dieticians, clinicians and psychologists.
+Daniels began early in his career with a passion to help children and families adopt healthier lifestyle changes and established a cholesterol and hypertension clinic in Cincinnati with a group of dietitians, clinicians and psychologists.
 From there, he expanded to include a weight management clinic and helped families shift their ideas about food and activities.

 Daniels has played a vital role in reversing the childhood obesity trend through his service with the AHA, and was key in developing the organization’s relationship with the William J. Clinton Foundation to the form the Alliance for a Healthier Generation.
 Daniels served as Co-Chair of the Alliance’s Healthcare Pillar until 2010; was a member of the Advocacy Coordinating Committee from 2010 to 2012, where he met with Capitol Hill and local legislators on behalf of the Healthy, Hunger-Free Kids Act, the Child Nutrition Act and the FIT Kids Act; and continues to contribute to science through published research in pediatric hypertension, type 2 diabetes in children and adolescents, severe obesity and sleep apnea, cardiovascular disease and lifestyle medicine.
 Daniels is the professor and chair of the Department of Pediatrics at the University of Colorado School of Medicine and pediatrician-in-chief and L. Joseph Butterfield Chair in Pediatrics at Children’s Colorado.